ramyaragupathy/microsites/README.md

 1. Navigate to the `Calendar Settings` (see step 1 in the instructions above **Create a new calendar**)
 2. On the `calendar settings` page, find the `Calendar ID` in the `Calendar Address` section.
-3. Add this id to calendar field of the intended page's yml frontmatter
+3. Add this id to calendar field of the intended page's YAML frontmatter

-After step three the yml frontmatter should include the following...
+After step three the YAML frontmatter should include the following...

 ```markdown
 ...